Panda4817/Panda4817/README.md

         print(
             f"""Hello, I am {self.name}.
 Thank you for dropping by!

-            I currently work as a {self.current_role},
-            but I want to be a {self.future_role}.
+            I am changing careers from being a {self.previous_role}, to becoming a {self.next_role}.

             I have learnt about the following: {self.knowledge_base}.
             I am focusing on {self.focus} to expand my skill set.
-            My goal by the end of the year is to complete all {self.goal}.
+            My personal goal by the end of the year is to complete all {self.goal}.

-            I record my achievements each month in a blog on my portfolio website, which can be found here:
+            My portfolio website can be found here:
             {self.portfolio}"""
         )

-me = AspiringSoftwareEngineer()
+me = GraduateSoftwareEngineer()
 me.say_hi()
 ```
 ## ⚙️Technologies